Momonorii/momonorii.github.io/_pages/about.md

 ![Time to think]({{site.baseurl}}/images/maurmaur.png)
 *Art by Bobovita / [Momonorii Model 1.0](https://unsplash.com/)*

-I have been playing Minecraft for an extremely long time and a lot of my time on Twitch is spent playing a mix of Minecraft, Call of Duty Black Ops 2: Zombies, mascot horror games like; Poppy Playtime, Joyville, My Friendly Neighborhood and Hello Puppets.
+<p><body><b><h3>I have been playing Minecraft for an</h3> <h1>extremely</h1> <h3>long time and a lot of my time on Twitch is spent playing a mix of Minecraft, Call of Duty Black Ops 2: Zombies, mascot horror games like; Poppy Playtime, Joyville, My Friendly Neighborhood and Hello Puppets.
 Minecraft however, is my main category on the streaming and content creation sphere.

 I have always enjoyed being behind a computer in general as it's easier for me to just exist quietly behind a model or a voice as I have bad social anxiety in real life social situations sometimes but once I'm confident in a workplace or around certain people, I tend to be very confident and outspoken.
 I'd say my best traits are that I'm very hardworking when I chose to be, I like to support my colleagues, friends and family in whatever way they need and my punctuality in social, working or online situations.
 Being late is the worst to me.